 While a short-term blip in performance should not bother a long-term investor, you need to take cognizance of it.
 For often, you witness a slippage in relative performance of a fund that was top rated at the time of investment.
 Keep track of relative fund performance on a regular basis and exit on signs of consistent underperformance.
 We would recommend evaluating your portfolio afresh every year.
-There is no reason to invest in a fund in 2015 just because you invested in it in 2014.
 Use the evaluation process we discussed earlier in this series.

-Scripbox uses a review period of 12 months, before removing a fund from its equity portfolio.
+Scripbox reviews the funds annually, before removing a fund from its equity portfolio.
 The tools you use for reviewing performance will be the same as you use for selecting.
 Your online tracker will also most likely provide fund performance tracking for at least a few key metrics.